-Perfectly roasted pumpkin: an easy, spicy and versatile recipe, you can enjoy this as a vegetarian meal with yogurt dip for instance or as a side dish for meat, poultry or fish.
+Perfectly roasted pumpkin: an easy, versatile recipe for roasting pumpkin, you can enjoy the spicy pumpkin wedges with yogurt dip or as a side dish.

 Use a few, use many, use any spice mixture you like, let your mood or the main dish inspire you…

 - 3-4 TBS olive oil + 2 grated garlic cloves + 1 ts ground cumin + ½ ts ground coriander + 1 ts hot paprika powder + ½ ts turmeric powder + salt and pepper to taste – this is the spice mixture featured today.